Reserve Bank of India

 b.
 For the Term loans: A term loan account where all of the interest payments and/or instalments of principal were paid within 30 days of the due date during the tenure of the loan, would be considered as an account having prompt payment.

-All prompt payee SHG accounts as on the end of the reporting quarter will be eligible for the additional interest subvention of 3%.
-The banks should credit the amount of 3% interest subvention to the eligible SHG loan accounts and thereafter seek the reimbursement after the end of reporting quarter.
+v.
+The banks should credit the amount of 3% interest subvention to the eligible prompt payee SHG loan accounts and seek the reimbursement after the end of reporting quarter.

-ix.
+viii.
 In order to avail the Interest Subvention on credit extended to the SHGs @ 7% (regular subvention), all Public Sector Banks, Private Sector Banks and Small Finance Banks are required to upload the SHG loan account information on the Nodal Bank’s portal as per the required technical specification.
-Banks must submit the claims for 3% additional subvention on the same portal.
+The banks should also submit the claims for 3% additional subvention on the same portal.

+x.
+The banks are required to submit claim certificate on quarterly basis to the nodal bank.
+The claims submitted by any bank should be accompanied by claim certificate (in original) certifying the claims for subvention as true and correct (Annexure-VI& VII).
+The claims of any bank for the quarter ending March would be settled by MoRD only on receipt of the Statutory Auditor’s certificate for the complete Financial Year from the bank.

 xi.
-In order to avail the Interest Subvention on credit extended to the SHGs @ 7%, all RRBs and Cooperative Banks are required to submit their claims to respective NABARD – Regional Offices on a quarterly basis as at June, September, December and March.
-The claims for the last quarter should be accompanied with a Statutory Auditor’s certificate certifying the claims for the Financial Year as true and correct.
-The claims of any Bank for the quarter ending March will be settled by MoRD only on receipt of the Statutory Audited certificate for the complete Financial Year by the Bank.

-xiii.
-Any remaining claim pertaining to the disbursements made during the year and not included during the year, may be consolidated separately and marked as an ‘Additional Claim’ and submitted to Nodal Bank (for all Commercial banks except RRBs) and NABARD Regional Offices (for all RRBs and Cooperative Banks) latest by June every year, duly audited by Statutory Auditors certifying the correctness.
+Any remaining claim pertaining to the disbursements made during the year and not included during the year, may be consolidated separately and marked as an ‘Additional Claim’ and submitted to Nodal Bank by banks latest by June every year, duly audited by Statutory Auditor’s certifying the correctness.
 No claims from banks pertaining to interest subvention for Financial Year are admissible after June 30.

-xiv.
-Any corrections in claims by PSBs and Pvt.
-Sector Banks shall be adjusted from later claims based on auditor’s certificate.
+xii.
+Any corrections in claims by banks shall be adjusted from later claims based on auditor’s certificate.
 The corrections must be made on the Nodal Bank’s portal accordingly.

-For category II districts, comprising of districts other than the above 150 districts, all women SHGs under DAY-NRLM will continue to be eligible for interest subvention to avail the loan facility at an interest rate of 7%.
-The funding for this subvention will be provided to the State Rural Livelihoods Missions (S.R.L.Ms).
-The State-wise distribution of the provision under this budget head would be determined each year.
-In the Category II districts, Banks will charge the SHGs as per their respective lending norms and the difference between the lending rates and 7% subjected to a maximum limit of 5.5% will be subvented in the loan accounts of the SHGs by the SRLMs.
+In the Category II districts, banks may charge the SHGs as per their respective lending norms and the difference between the lending rates and 7% subject to a maximum limit of 5.5% would be subvented directly in the loan accounts of the SHGs by the SRLMs.
 The funding for this subvention would be provided to the State Rural Livelihoods Missions (SRLMs) from the allocation for DAY- NRLM.
 In pursuance of the above, the salient features and the operational guidelines in respect of the interest subvention for the category II districts, are as follows: